 - Chronic candida

-2. Removing very high oxalates form your diet is the first step.
+2. Removing very high oxalates from your diet is the first step.
 If you are having green smoothies daily and eating a lot of nuts and seeds then it is likely you are eating too many oxalates.
 For a complete list very high oxalate foods see www.lowoxalate.info

 3. Ensuring you are utilizing your B6 effectively.
 It is unusual to have a dietary vitamin B6 deficiency.
 What needs to be established is what is causing your B6 deficiency – are you eating too many oxalates?, do you have an infection or inflammation in the body increasing your need for glutathione?
 Are you deficient in lysine?
 If you have a viral infection (even the cold sore virus) then you may be deficient in lysine as lysine is used to try and keep these viruses dormant in the body.